Edward Sigauke

-Edward Makomborero Sigauke (born 28 January 2004) is a Zimbabwean international rugby union player based in South Africa.
+Edward Makomborero Sigauke (born 28 January 2004) is a Zimbabwean international rugby union player, who plays his club rugby for Harlequins in England's Prem Rugby.

 School and University Careers

 Educated at Lomagundi College in Chinhoyi, Sigauke captained the Zimbabwe under 20s in the 2024 Barthés Trophy.
 Sigauke then began studying at Varsity College in South Africa, playing in their First XV.
 Varsity College won the 2025 Varsity Shield competition and promotion to the 2026 Varsity Cup, with Sigauke scoring a try in the final.

+Club career

+In August 2026, he signed for Prem Rugby club Harlequins ahead of the 2026-27 season.

 International career

 Sigauke made his senior Sables debut in the 2024 Rugby Africa Cup against Uganda.
 He played in all three of Zimbabwe's matches, scoring two tries as they won the Africa Cup title for the first time since 2012.
 Sigauke repeated the feat a year later, playing in all three of Zimbabwe's games as they won the 2025 edition, earning their qualification for the 2027 Rugby World Cup.